delphix/virtualization-sdk/docs/readme.md

 This is the Markdown-based documentation for the Virtualization SDK.

+## Important Note On Building Docs

+As of this writing, the rest of the Virtualization SDK codebase is based on Python 2.
+However, our docs infrastructure is based on Python 3!
+So, **all of the below commands must be run in a Python 3 environment**.
+It's recommended to use a totally separate virtual environment for docs work than the one you use in the rest of the SDK codebase.

 ## Local Testing
 Install dependencies for building documentation and run `pipenv run mkdocs serve`